8 Must Try Michigan Foods

 The holiday season is my favorite time of year.
 My friends come home to Michigan from all over the country, work shuts down for a weeklong vacation, and I get to spend my afternoons brunching with my girlfriends instead of sitting in meetings.
+These 8 must-try Michigan foods will make your visit to the Great Lakes state tasty.
 When my friends come home I always ask them– where do you want to go? what are you craving?
 Almost immediately the response includes something or somewhere only Michigan can provide.

 Cider & Donuts

 Growing up in Michigan meant going to cider mills in the fall.
-Cider mills meant melt in your mouth delicious cinnamon sugar covered donuts and crisp apple cider to wash it down.
-The cider mills used to only be open during the fall- but as popularity of the cider donut combo grew- the hours of some of the larger mills extended into the other seasons.
+Cider mills meant melt-in-your-mouth delicious cinnamon sugar-covered donuts and crisp apple cider to wash it down.
+The cider mills used to only be open during the fall- but as the popularity of the cider donut combo grew- the hours of some of the larger mills extended into the other seasons.
 There are so many cider mills within driving distance of Detroit- if you’re in Michigan, this is one treat you don’t want to miss.
-(Click Here to find a cider mill near Detroit!)
+Find a cider mill near Detroit!

 Lafayette Coney Island VS American Coney Island.
-The ongoing battle for best Coney in Detroit is a long one.
+The ongoing battle for the best coney dog in Detroit is a long one.
 The two restaurants are next door to each other on the corner of Michigan Avenue and Lafayette Boulevard- try them both, and you be the judge on who does em best.

 Chicken Finger Hani

-Crispy chicken tenders, lettuce, american cheese and tomato wrapped in a pita smothered in delicious homemade ranch.
-You can find this signature sandwich at most Coney’s in Michigan– making it my go to sandwich for lunch more often then I care to admit.
-In fact, I’m pretty sure the Kerby’s by my office knows me by name …
+Crispy chicken tenders, lettuce, American cheese, and tomato wrapped in a pita smothered in delicious homemade ranch.
+You can find this signature sandwich at most Coney’s in Michigan– making it my go-to sandwich for lunch more often than I care to admit.
+In fact, I’m pretty sure the Kerbys by my office know me by name …

-A pasty, or meat pie- is a hearty, savory, pastry filled with meat, potatoes and veggies.
-The pasties have an unusual history, and were originally made for the copper mine workers.
-There aren’t many places in the U.S you can get your hands on these, so if you’re from outta town- don’t leave without trying one!
+A pasty, or meat pie- is a hearty, savory, pastry filled with meat, potatoes, and veggies.
+The pasties have an unusual history and were originally made for copper mine workers.
+There aren’t many places in the U.S. you can get your hands on these, so if you’re from outta town- don’t leave without trying one!

 Detroit Style Pizza

 Getting ice cream after dinner happens all year round in Michigan.
-In the summer- going out for ice cream is pretty standard a couple nights a week (at least in my home).
-Even in January when temperatures are in the negatives- we’re in the freezer aisle picking up ice cream.
-Yes I know froyo is the cool thing, but we take our ice cream in Michigan serious- which means dairy & sugar- so skip the froyo and try something local your taste buds will thank you for like Cook’s Dairy, Hudsonville, or Sanders.
+In the summer- going out for ice cream is pretty standard a couple of nights a week (at least in my home).
+Even in January when temperatures are in the negatives- we’re in the freezer aisle picking up ice cream or standing in line at the local ice cream shop.
+Yes, I know froyo is the cool thing, but we take our ice cream in Michigan seriously- which means dairy & sugar- so skip the froyo and try something local your taste buds will thank you for like Cook’s Dairy, Hudsonville, or Sanders.